1. Home

 Role settings

-If you’d like to apply the rule to a specific role, then you can define the roles here.
+If you’d like to apply the rule to one or more roles, then you can define the roles here.

 Buy and Get Settings